 Whilst the vegetables are roasting rinse the rice, place it in a pan, (ideally the base of a tiered steamer), of cold water with a pinch or salt, bring up to a boil and then cover and simmer until tender.
 Drain.

 Now steam your spinach.
 I just place mine in a steamer over the rice, but you may prefer to use a separate pan.
 Steam the spinach until it just collapses and drain (there is no need to squeeze it here as it should remain really juicy).

 Add the rice and spinach to the vegetable pan and season well.
 Add more vinegar, chilli, or salt to taste.

-Serve with a spoonful of Greek yoghurt or plant-based yoghurt and a sprinkling of mint.
+Serve with a spoonful of plant-based yoghurt and a sprinkling of mint.